google/xdtk/unity-package/README.md

 ```

 ## Connecting Devices
 In some cases, you may not want Unity to auto-assign the ID of a device based on connection order.
 For example, you may want a particular Android device to always have the same ID.
-You can specify this by directly including a **Device** GameObject in your scene, and specifying its ID and/or IP address.
+You can specify this by directly including a **Device** Prefab in your scene, and specifying its ID and/or IP address.
 * When receiving a message from a new Android device (i.e., from an unseen IP address), *UDPTransceiver* will first check if any unassigned **Device** GameObjects have this IP specified.
-If so, messages are routed to that **Device**.
+If so, messages received from that IP are routed to that **Device**.

+[Screenshot of Device Prefab]